Islam: God's Message of Guidance to Humanity

 Three Levels of Faith:

-Islam, Iman, and I'hsan
+Islam, Eiman, and I'hsan

-By Hassan El-Najjar *
+By Hassan El-Najjar

-There are three levels of faith a person can attain.
+Thus, according to the above-mentioned Hadith, there are three levels of faith a person can attain.
 The first level is Islam.
-Prophet Muhammed (pbbuh) explained it as observing the five major obligations (the adhering to which creates an Islamic structure, as these obligations constitute the pillars of Islam's structure).
+Prophet Muhammed (pbbuh) explained it as observing the five major ways of worship ('Ibadat) or duties (the adhering to which creates an Islamic structure, as these duties constitute the pillars of Islam's structure).

-It is important to note that these are ways of worshipping God, 'Ibadat, as He wanted and commanded Muslims to do.
+It is important to note that these are ways of worshipping Allah, 'Ibadat, as He wanted and commanded Muslims to do.
 He promised to reward those who worship Him and to punish those who don't do that on purpose.